Matthew A. SchwartzPartner

 SELECTED REPRESENTATIONSSecurities and Complex Commercial Litigation

 - Obtained dismissal with prejudice of a putative securities class action brought against UBS and former members of its board and senior management concerning allegations about UBS’s mortgage-related and auction rate securities losses and its DOJ and SEC settlements relating to UBS’s U.S. cross-border tax issues.
 Plaintiffs sought damages amounting to almost all of UBS’s market capitalization decline of nearly $115 billion during the financial crisis.
 Previously, Mr. Schwartz obtained the dismissal of all claims brought by all UBS shareholders who purchased shares on foreign exchanges, eliminating more than 85% of the theoretical damages.
+These decisions were upheld on appeal.

 - Obtained dismissal of a putative ERISA “stock drop” class action brought against UBS and several current and former officers and employees.